Drug and Alcohol Rehab in Enfield

 However, it is important to remember that our team are on hand to help you every step of the way.

-In Enfield, there are a variety of clinics with differing approaches to addiction treatment.
+In Enfield, there are a variety of rehabilitation clinics with differing approaches to alcohol or drug addiction treatment.

 Some clinics use a holistic approach and others a more traditional approach.

 Below we have compiled a list of things you should enquire about before you commit to a clinic: